floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 Nurses and practitioners use this information to evaluate the condition of the patient, and the effectiveness of the treatment.

 Nipro Group has deployed NephroFlow™ Link in several dialysis centers and hospitals across Europe, Central America, and India, collectively ensuring connection to hundreds of dialysis machines.
-To ensure the patient's information security, the application is usually deployed per dialysis center, and the data is stored in a secure cloud environment.
+To ensure the information security of the patient, the application is usually deployed per dialysis center, and the data is stored in a secure cloud environment.

 The application is written in the Ruby programming language#footnote[#link("https://www.ruby-lang.org")[https://www.ruby-lang.org]] as a single-threaded process, deployed as a single unit.
 The choice of Ruby as programming language is influenced by the Ruby on Rails framework#footnote[#link("https://rubyonrails.org")[https://rubyonrails.org]], which is used for the NephroFlow™ Platform.